CtrlK

 Trigger Term Quality

-Includes a well-curated list of natural trigger terms users would say: 'deepgram security', 'deepgram API key security', 'secure deepgram', 'deepgram key rotation', 'deepgram data protection', 'deepgram PII redaction'.
-These cover multiple natural variations.
+Includes an explicit list of natural trigger terms covering multiple variations: 'deepgram security', 'deepgram API key security', 'secure deepgram', 'deepgram key rotation', 'deepgram data protection', 'deepgram PII redaction'.
+These are terms users would naturally use.

 3 / 3